jlcarr/LeetCode/README.md

 - **Memory**: 28.5 MB
 - **Solution**: AND operations can never increase Hamming weight, only decrease of stay the same.
 Therefore it's a matter of counting streaks of values equal to the max of the array, and finding the longest streak.

+### Problem 2420
+- **Name**: Find All Good Indices
+- **Runtime**: 1060 ms
+- **Memory**: 30.7 MB
+- **Solution**: Create first differences array, then use a sliding window to count when the window contains all preceding non-increasing and proceding non-decreasing.
+This allows us to grab all the good indices.
+Careful for off-by-one errors.

 ## Resources
 - Blind 75 problem set: https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU
 - Sean Prashad's LeetCode patterns: https://github.com/SeanPrashad/leetcode-patterns